Table of Contents

 Holidays or other factors may create some deviations from this schedule, check the course schedule page for detailed deadlines.

-For any and all deadlines, if you have extenuating circumstances, contact an instructor to request an extension.
-We also accept late make-up work for partial credit for exercises and project tasks (but not quizzes without an explicit arrangement).
+For any and all deadlines, if you have extenuating circumstances, contact your instructor to request an extension.
+We accept late make-up work (for partial credit) for exercises and project tasks, but not quizzes without an explicit arrangement.

 Exercises